Raspberry Snap – Alecia’s Chocolate

 • 2 tsp nutritional yeast

-• pinch flaked pink salt
+• pinch flaked salt

 • 1/2 tsp Italian style herbs, or 1 tsp fresh chopped thyme